Marketing Strategy: What It Is and How to Create One

 Possible economic and political realities that could impact the market in the long-term

-As you gain a better understanding of the market, you will also better understand how you fit into it and how you can grow your brand.
+As you better understand the market, you will also better understand how you fit into it and how you can grow your brand.

 The purpose of every marketing campaign is to connect with a consumer.
 Therefore, to help guide the development of a strong marketing plan, your marketing strategy needs to include a comprehensive profile of your target audience.